ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 The filter replaces those extensions in relative links according the extension mappings.

-By specifying a mapping from an extension to the same extension, for example '.yaml'='.yaml', files with the extension are excluded from the target of rebasing or copying by `RebaseOtherRelativeLinks` parameter, suppressing the extension replacement of relative links to the files.
+By specifying a mapping from an extension to the same extension, for example '.yaml'='.yaml', files with the extension are excluded from the target of rebasing or copying by `StickOtherRelativeLinks` parameter, suppressing the extension replacement of relative links to the files.

 |||